2015-16 Community Fellowship Application

 - $4,250 during the second summer.
 The second summer is contingent upon high performance ratings by both the host site and the PFI staff.

-- Receive a monthly unlimited metro card to cover travel expenses; and
+- An unlimited monthly metro card to cover travel expenses each month

 - An opportunity grant of $1,000 to help alleviate financial burdens that might arise during the fellowship period